 The Blair Leadership Stories Project and the School’s growing service and global engagement programs are among the forward-thinking leadership education initiatives instituted at Blair during Chris’ tenure.
 In addition, he has emphasized the importance of understanding and addressing real-world problems and opportunities through collaboration across academic disciplines and teamwork among various constituencies.
-Chris led the community-wide task force that conceptualized a dynamic new academic facility now under construction at Blair: The multidisciplinary Center for Innovation and Collaboration (CIC) will house fine arts and technology and serve as a learning hub designed to inspire creativity, promote innovative thinking, foster collaborative learning among Blair’s students and teachers, and further connect the Blair community to people, ideas and opportunities beyond our campus.
+Chris led the community-wide task force that conceptualized the dynamic new academic facility that opened in 2017: The multidisciplinary Chiang-Elghanayan Center for Innovation and Collaboration (CIC) is home to fine arts and technology and serves as a learning hub designed to inspire creativity, promote innovative thinking, foster collaborative learning among Blair’s students and teachers, and further connect the Blair community to people, ideas and opportunities beyond our campus.

 Chris was raised in Freehold, New Jersey, and spent his undergraduate years at Harvard College, including a semester in England at Oxford University.
 Upon earning a bachelor's degree in government in 1994, he immediately went on to law school at Harvard, graduating and passing the Massachusetts bar exam in 1997.
 While a litigation associate at Sullivan & Worcester, LLP, he provided pro bono educational advocacy for adolescents, also volunteering as a tutor and mentor to a diverse group of teens.

 In 1999, Chris left the practice of law to design and direct adolescent services at the innovative nonprofit organization, Newton Community Service Center, Inc. (NCSC), in Newton, Massachusetts, where he developed academic, social, therapeutic and leadership programs for nearly a decade.